KristofEvaert/DirtyGame/DEPLOYMENT.md

    - Ensure all dependencies are properly installed
    - Verify the `finished2` branch exists

-2. **If the game doesn't load**:
+2. **If the custom domain doesn't work**:
-   - Check that the base path in `vite.config.ts` matches your repository name
+   - Check your DNS settings at your domain registrar
+   - Verify the CNAME record points to `[your-username].github.io`
+   - DNS changes can take up to 48 hours to propagate
-   - Ensure GitHub Pages is enabled and pointing to the `gh-pages` branch
+   - Check GitHub Pages settings for the custom domain

 3. **If you need to update the deployment**:
    - Simply push new changes to the `finished2` branch
    - The automatic deployment will handle the rest

+## SSL/HTTPS

+GitHub Pages automatically provides SSL certificates for custom domains.
+Make sure to:
+1. Check "Enforce HTTPS" in your GitHub Pages settings
+2. Wait for the SSL certificate to be provisioned (can take up to 24 hours)